 - Related tab: users can see “More from you” and “Customers also bought” results.
 That might not help your download count much, but it’s a nice feature and hopefuly will give relevant results.

-3. App Store Search Algorithm Changes
+3. iOS 6 App Store Optimization Algorithm Changes

 Like said at the beginning of the post (but you might have forgotten by now), there are more changes than what meets the eye.
 And those changes are related to the App Store search algorithm (the “Chomp” update).
 Let’s take a look at what the experts are saying.